 Controlled Prints - Prevent printing or copying the contents of the PDF - Downloaded PDFs will carry settings to prevent content being copied from them

-Disable Preview printing - allows admin to choose whether users can print the controlled document PDFs they are previewing or not.
+Disable Preview printing - allows admin to choose whether users can print the controlled document PDFs they are previewing or not; this does not stop users from downloading a PDF uncontrolled copy of the document

 Disable verification step for the document reviews - allows admin to choose if the verification step is required when performing a peer review within the selected OU.
 Activating this preference removes the verification step, so that when a peer review has been accepted or rejected by the author, the workflow closes.

-Document Control Preferences in an OU named, Vaccine Centre:
+Document Control Preferences in an OU named, AllStaff:

 The Index Generation settings page allows admin to design their own index ‘recipe’ for records that offer automatic index generation.
 The variety of records included can be viewed in the image below.